vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 ## Introduction

 First of all, I'll start with a definition.
 A recommender system is a software that exploits user's preferences to suggests items (movies, products, songs, events, etc...) to users.
-It helps users to find what they are looking for and it helps users to discover new interesting never seen items.
+It helps users to find what they are looking for and it allows users to discover new interesting never seen items.

-Deep Learning is acquiring a great notoriety nowadays because of the leverage of huge computational power and its capacity to solve complex tasks such as image recognition, natural language processing, speech recognition, and so on.
+Deep Learning is acquiring great notoriety nowadays because of the leverage of substantial computational power and its capacity to solve complex tasks such as image recognition, natural language processing, speech recognition, and so on.

-It has proven to be effective also in the recommendation problem which consists in predicting an estimation function of how much a user $u$ will be interested in item $i$ for unseen items.
+It has proven to be useful also in the recommendation problem which consists in predicting an estimation function of how much a user $u$ will be interested in item $i$ for unseen items.

 $$ R : Users \times Items \rightarrow Ratings $$

 Two different approaches may be adopted to solve the recommendation problem:

-* Content Based
+* Content-Based
 * Collaborative Filtering

-The former exploits item's description to infer a rate, the latter exploits user's neighborhood so it's based on the concept that similar users give similar rate to items.
+The former exploits items' description to infer a rate, the latter exploits users' neighborhood, so it's based on the concept that similar users give similar rate to items.
-In this tutorial we will cover the Collaborative Filtering approach.
+In this post, we will cover the Collaborative Filtering approach.

 ## Tutorial